denoland/vscode_deno/README.md

 2. Enable Deno for your project

-create a a file `.vscode/setting.json` in your project folder
+create a file `.vscode/setting.json` in your project folder

 ```json5
 // .vscode/setting.json